Active-set Methods for Submodular Minimization Problems: Introduction

-For decomposable problems, i.e., when $F = F_1 + \cdots + F_r$, where each $F_j$ is ``simple'', the algorithms use more powerful oracles than function evaluations improving the running times. \cite{stobbe11} used SFM oracles instead of function value oracles but they still remain slow in practice.
-However, when total variation oracles for each $F_j$ are used, they become competitive~\cite{komodakis2011mrf,seshTV,treesubmod}.
-Note that, in general, the exact total variation oracles are at most $O(n)$ times expensive than their SFM oracles.
-However, there are a subclass of submodular functions (cut functions and other submodular functions that can be written in form of cuts) whose total variation oracles are only $O(1)$ times expensive than the corresponding SFM oracles but are still too expensive in practice.Therefore, the goal is to design fast optimization strategies using efficient SFM oracles for each function $F_j$ rather than their expensive TV oracles~\cite{seshTV,treesubmod} to solve the SFM and TV denoising problems of $F$ given by \eq{sfm} and \eq{tv} respectively.
-An algorithm was proposed by ~\cite{loic2016} to search over partition space for solving \eq{tv} with the unary terms $(- u^{\top}w)$ replaced by a convex differentiable function but restricting to cut functions.
+\citet{stobbe11} used SFM oracles instead of function value oracles but their algorithm remains slow in practice.
+However, when total variation oracles for each $F_j$ are used, they become competitive~\citep{komodakis2011mrf,seshTV,treesubmod}.
+Therefore, our goal is to design fast optimization strategies using only efficient SFM oracles for each function $F_j$ rather than their expensive TV oracles~\citep{seshTV,treesubmod} to solve the SFM and TV denoising problems of $F$ given by \eq{sfm} and \eq{tv} respectively.
+An algorithm was proposed by ~\citet{loic2016} to search over partition space for solving \eq{tv} with the unary terms $(- u^{\top}w)$ replaced by a convex differentiable function but it applies only to functions $F$, which are cut functions.

-In this paper, we exploit the polytope structure of these non-smooth optimization problems, where each face is indexed by an ordered partition of the underlying ground set $V = \{1,\dots,n\}$.
-The main insight of this paper is that once given a face of the main polytope associated with the submodular function (namely the base polytope described in \mysec{reviewsubmod}) and its tangent cone, orthogonal projections may be done in linear time by isotonic regressions.
-We will only need SFM oracles, i.e., the minimization of $F(A)-s(A)$ with respect to $A \subseteq V$ for all possible $s \in \rb^n$, to check optimality of this partition and/or generate a new partition.
+In this paper, we exploit the polytope structure of these non-smooth optimization problems with exponentially many constraints, i.e., $2^n$, where each face of the constraint set is indexed by an ordered partition of the underlying ground set $V = \{1,\dots,n\}$.
+The main insight of this paper is that given the main polytope associated with a submodular function (namely the base polytope described in \mysec{reviewsubmod}) and an ordered partition, we may uniquely define a tangent cone of the polytope.
+Further, orthogonal projections onto the tangent cone may be done efficiently by isotonic regressions~\citep{best1990active}.
+The time needed is linear in the number of elements of the ordered partition used to define the tangent cone.
+We need SFM oracles only to check the optimality of the ordered partition.
+Given the orthogonal projection $s$ onto the tangent cone, if the minimum of $F(A) - s(A)$ with respect to $A \subseteq V$ is positive then it is optimal.
+If it is not optimal, it gives us the violating constraints in the form of active-sets that enable us to generate a new ordered partition among the exponentially many ordered partitions.